Why not just stick with shared hosts?

 First of all, set your root MySQL password.
 You will also be asked to confirm your password.

 Now, auto-configure phpMyAdmin for a web server.
-Since Nginx is not available in this list just hit OK.
+Since Nginx is not available on this list just hit OK.

 To get from the selection list to OK hit the tab key on your keyboard.